T-Mobile Won't Stop Claiming Its Network Is Faster Than Verizon's - Slashdot

 However, if the cell phone has coverage out beyond the city limits, or areas where one is likely to be without access to a phone otherwise, then the cellular phone has significant value.
 So it is something

+anecdotally, i have a great experience with t-mobile while in nyc (even better than my friends with verizon or at&t), but it absolutely degrades to shit when i'm in the middle of nowhere.

+statistically, i can't offer a thorough analysis. however, it's worth noting that i can cover 99.77% of the population of the entire United States while covering only 84% of its area. it is quite simple: omit Alaska entirely. similarly, i can cover 90% of the population while covering 51% of area by picking the top 25 m

 Our Network is Yooge!
 Yooge, I tell you!
-(Score:2)
+(Score:3)

 I mean, hey, if Our Fearless Leader can do it and get away with it, why not everyone else?